yea-hung/estimateexcess/README.md

 estimate_weekly_excess('dpw.Inland Empire')
 ```

 Estimates for the entire time period are stored in `RR`.
+A row is added to `RR` for each use of the function.
 A possible framework is thus as follows:

 ```r
 estimate_weekly_excess('dpw.Los Angeles County')